 I. Evacuation Overview 3

-A. Introduction 3
+Α. Introduction 2

-В. Pre-Emergency Items 3
+B. Pre-Emergency Items

-C. Actions to Take During a Fire Emergency 4
+C. 4

-D. General Evacuation Guidelines for Residents 4
+D. 4

 II.
-P Procedures for Reporting Fires 7
+F Procedures for Reporting Fires 7

 III.
-I Post Emergency Re-Opening Procedures 8
+Post Emergency Re-Opening Procedures 8

 IV.
 Special Assistance Evacuation 8

 I. Evacuation Overview

 A. Introduction

 The Mission Rock Residential Emergency Evacuation Plan is being provided to assist you in keeping safe in the event of an emergency where evacuation is recommended or required.
 Residents should review this booklet to become aware of general knowledge related to basic fire protection and life safety procedures.
 In an emergency, there is no time to stop and think.
 It is the resident's responsibility to identify the escape routes from your apartment and building in advance.
 As such, it is critical that each resident prepares and practices their escape plans.
 Every individual is responsible for his/her own safety.